World Assembly of Muslim Youth: Aims

 WAMY's South African branch aims "to preserve the Muslim identity, to help overcome the problems Muslim youth face in modern society", and to "educate and train Muslim youth in order for them to become active and positive citizens in their countries".
 WAMY aims to introduce Islam to non-Muslims in its "purest form as a comprehensive system and way of life" and "to establish a relationship of dialogue, understanding and appreciation between other faith organizations".

-It organizes conferences, symposia, workshops and research circles to address youth and students issues.
-WAMY publishes material that introduces Islam to non-Muslims.
+WAMY organizes conferences, symposia, workshops and research circles to address youth and students issues.
+It also publishes material that introduces Islam to non-Muslims.
 WAMY organizes exchange visits, Hajj and Umrah trips and provide training and support to Muslim youth organizations.

-The website of WAMY's UK branch states their aim to "build bridges of peace and unity in our multicultural society. ...Through educating the Muslim youth to the common good and promoting understanding among people of different communities."
+The website of WAMY's UK branch states its aim is to "build bridges of peace and unity in our multicultural society. ...Through educating the Muslim youth to the common good and promoting understanding among people of different communities".

 Both the Muslim World League and WAMY are widely seen to be promoting the strict Wahhabi interpretation of Islam prevalent in Saudi Arabia, due to Saudi funding and influence on it.

-Scholarships

-The organization helps and funds students all over the world.